 Perhaps it is a surprise that Pinot Noir (aka Spätburgunder) is the most planted red grape in Germany and also accounts for some increasingly lovely pink wines.
 Florian Fauth is blessed with limestone-rich soils located south...
 Read More

-A steel-fermented rosé made from saignée 80% Pinot Noir and 10% each Cabernet/Merlot is the last wine one would expect from the vertical slopes of the Mosel Valley, but Dr. Ulrich Stein skillfully incorporates Bordeaux...
+A steel-fermented rosé made from saignée Pinot Noir and about 20% Cabernet and Merlot is the last wine one would expect from the vertical slopes of the Mosel Valley, but Dr. Ulrich Stein skillfully incorporates Bordeaux...
 Read More

 Apparently, the emu likes some people and not others.
 We like some California Pinots and not others.
 We like Strangeways very much.
 It's a serious value from winemaker Alison Crowe, who sources from as far north as Napa and...
 Read More